Apple's iOS 11.2 update adds Apple Pay Cash, faster wireless charging

-Apple's new iOS 11.2 software update has gone live Saturday, adding Apple Pay Cash and faster wireless charging to supported iPhones.
+Apple's new iOS 11.2 software update went live Saturday, adding Apple Pay Cash and faster wireless charging to supported iPhones.

 Anyone with the iPhone 8, iPhone 8 Plus or iPhone X can look forward to faster wireless charging, with the update release specifically noting improvements when using third-party chargers.
 That's pretty much every Qi wireless charger currently out, as Apple's own AirPower charging mat is planned for a 2018 release.